idanarye/vim-smile/README.md

-To create your own smile, create in one of the directories listed in `runtimepath` a directory named "autoload/smile/resource/"(if it does not already exist), and put in their a file with the `.sml` extension.
+To create your own smile, create in one of the directories listed in `runtimepath` a directory named "autoload/smile/resource/"(if it does not already exist), and put in there a file with the `.sml` extension.
 The file format is as follows:

  - First line - the name of the default highlight group.
 This will be the